fabric/fabric/docs/index.rst

 <http://wiki.fabfile.org>`_, although as of this writing its usage patterns
 are still being worked out.
 There is a `TodoList page
 <http://wiki.fabfile.org/TodoList>`_ which may also be used to submit bug
 reports, as an alternative to sending email.
+The wiki is currently locked due to spammers, so you'll need to register an account in order to edit or add new pages.

 Documentation